sumankm/GACD-Assignment/CodeBook.md

 The following data files are loaded into tables.

 - features.txt: List of all features.
 List of 561 different features.
 - activity_labels.txt: Links the class labels with their activity name.

 - train/X_train.txt: Training set.
 7352 observations of 561 variables.

-- train/y_train.txt: Training labels for 7352 observations.
+- train/y_train.txt: Training labels or activity_ids for 7352 observations.
+- train/subject_train.txt: subject_ids for training, 7352 observations..

 - test/X_test.txt: Test set.
 2947 observations of 561 variables.

-- test/y_test.txt: Test labels for 2947 observations.
+- test/y_test.txt: Test labels or activity_ids for 2947 observations.
+- test/subject_test.txt: subject_ids for test, 2947 observations.

 Each of these files when converted into dataframes is described next.